pbravi/Blogging-UI/README.md

 - Search posts by text

 ## Usage
-Run `npm install` to restore packages
+Run `npm install` to restore packages.
-Ensure to have a valid api url in `environment.ts` file Run `ng serve --o` to run a dev server
+Ensure to have a valid api url in `environment.ts` file.
+Run `ng serve --o` to run a dev server.

 ## Development server